 DAY 5 – SKopelos

 The long awaited Skopelos day.
-We caught the last train, literally the last opportunity to have a round trip with a ferry, this was possible only on tuesdays.
-Again we wanted to avoid the tour operators that bring you to the Mama Mia filing locations.
-Instead we went to the capital, which was magnificent, has skopelos pie, took thousands of photos, rented a quad and visited few beaches, including the most famous from Mama Mia.
-The water there was amazing, the quad experience was our first of this kind so it was also good, and this was one of our favourite days from the vacation.
-Real chill happened on the Limonari Beach and i am recommending it 700%.
-Our visit ended with buying souvenris from the Craft Brewery Spira.
-And our night with the catch of the day in restaurant Basiliko in Skiathos.
+We caught the last “train”, literally the last opportunity to have a round trip with a ferry, this was possible only on Tuesdays.
+Again we wanted to avoid the tour operators that bring you to the Mama Mia filming locations.
+Instead we went to the capital, which was magnificent, had skopelos pie, took thousands of photos, rented a quad and visited few beaches, including the most famous from Mama Mia.
+The water there was amazing, the quad experience was our first of this kind so it was also good, and this was one of our favorite days from the vacation.
+Real chill happened on the Limonari Beach and I am recommending it 700%.
+Our visit ended with buying souvenirs from the Craft Brewery Spira.
+And our night with the catch of the day in restaurant Basilikos in Skiathos.